soderstromkr/geo-address/README.md

 ## [Go to GitHub repository](https://github.com/soderstromkr/geoaddress/)
 ## Code description
-Code for paper (submitted): "Global reach, regional strength: Spatial patterns of a big science facility."
+Code for paper: "Global reach, regional strength: Spatial patterns of a big science facility."
 ## Interactive visualizations.
 To see the interactive visualizations, see the [visualizations](visualizations.md) page
 ## How it works